doctrine-extensions/DoctrineExtensions/doc/frameworks/symfony.md

 soft-deleted objects are included in query results.

 > [!NOTE]
-> The Symfony bundles default filters to not being enabled, these examples will enable the filters by default.
+> The default configuration in the Symfony bundles does not enable the filters.
+These examples show how to globally enable them.

 #### MongoDB ODM Filter Configuration